Hand hygiene adherence platform

 As countries across the world are cautiously returning to their old routines, the fear of a “second wave” of the COVID-19 pandemic is still tangible.
 Many workplaces realize now is the time to ensure workplace pandemic preparedness.
 Although the virus mutates regularly, making it impossible to know for a fact what a second wave would look like, it is now possible to envision the implications for the business world at the very least.
-Questions such as what businesses would stay open during the pandemic, customer’s behavior, and the format in which employees will work, have been answered.
+Questions such as what businesses would stay open during the pandemic, customers’ behavior, and the format in which employees will work, have been answered.
 This can help businesses understand the specific needs they have to address at such times, making them more prepared for the next pandemic.
 Hand hygiene adherence platform, these platform guide many people about their hygiene.

 How to prepare your workplace for a pandemic